uDeviceX/uDeviceX/doc/d.md

 The goal is to make cuda API and kernel functions generic.
 Meaning they can be replaced by CPU calls.

+generic files of the interface
-* `src/d/api.h` generic device API calls and kernel calls
+* `src/d/api.h` API calls
+* `src/d/q.h` function and variable type qualifiers
 * `src/d/ker.h`

 Generic device can by implemented by `cuda` and by `cpu`